ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/data.md

 ### Multiple Key Fields

-You can have a table that has a multiple part key spread over several fields.
+You can have a table with a multipart key spread over several fields.

 ```ballerina
 type Employee record {